Leminhbinh0209/F3Net/README.md

 # Thinking in frequency: Face forgery detection by mining frequency-aware clues
 *European Conference on Computer Vision 2020* <br />
 <br />
 This implementation is mainly based on the desciption in the [paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123570086.pdf) on top of XceptionNet.
-The model have three version:
+The inplementation has three model:
 * **FAD**: Frequency-aware Decomposition
 * **LFS**: Local Frequency Statistics
 * **MixBlock**: Two-stream Collaborative Framework (@ block 7 and block 12)